alexavelez/Excel/AI_ML_salaries_2024/AI_ML_salaries_analysis.md

 Excel Analysis:

 A comprehensive analysis using pivot tables to summarize key salary trends.
 The pivot tables will allow for filtering and exploring salary data across different job titles, experience levels, regions, and employment types.

 Dynamic Dashboard:

 An interactive Excel dashboard that visually represents key findings through charts and graphs.
-This dashboard will be designed to easily update from the source dataset, ensuring that the analysis remains current as new data becomes available.

 ## The dataset